wp-plugins/nelio-ab-testing/readme.txt

 1. Login to your WordPress admin.
 2. Click on the plugins tab.
 3. Click the Add New button.
-4. Search for Nelio AB Testing or AB Testing
+4. Search for "Nelio AB Testing" or "AB Testing"
+5. Look for our plugin, click "Install Now" and then "Activate".

-5. Click "Install Now", then Activate, then head to the new menu item on the left labeled "Nelio A/B Testing".
+That's it!
+You may now head to the new menu item on the left labeled "Nelio A/B Testing".

 **Alternative installation methods:**